Chapter 10: Presentation

 Disclosure of the transaction price allocated to the remaining performance obligations

-On 30 June 20X7, the entity enters three contracts (Contracts A, B, and C) with distinct customers for service provision, each spanning a two-year non-cancellable term.
-In compliance with IFRS 15, the entity evaluates the criteria to determine the pertinent details for each contract to feature in the disclosure concerning the transaction price allocated to the remaining performance obligations as of 31 December 20X7.
+On 30 June 20X7, an entity enters into three contracts (Contracts A, B and C) with separate customers to provide services.
+Each contract has a two-year non-cancellable term.
+The entity considers the requirements in IFRS 15 in determining the information in each contract to be included in the disclosure of the transaction price allocated to the remaining performance obligations at 31 December 20X7.

 Contract A